Supreme Court of the United States: Size of the court

 President Franklin D. Roosevelt attempted to expand the court in 1937.
 His proposal envisioned the appointment of one additional justice for each incumbent justice who reached the age of 70 years 6 months and refused retirement, up to a maximum bench of 15 justices.
 The proposal was ostensibly to ease the burden of the docket on elderly judges, but the actual purpose was widely understood as an effort to "pack" the court with justices who would support Roosevelt's New Deal.
 The plan, usually called the "court-packing plan", failed in Congress after members of Roosevelt's own Democratic Party believed it to be unconstitutional.
 It was defeated 70–20 in the Senate, and the Senate Judiciary Committee reported that it was "essential to the continuance of our constitutional democracy" that the proposal "be so emphatically rejected that its parallel will never again be presented to the free representatives of the free people of America."

 The expansion of a 5–4 conservative majority to a 6–3 supermajority during the first presidency of Donald Trump led to analysts calling the court the most conservative since the 1930s as well as calls for an expansion in the court's size to fix what some saw as an imbalance, with Republicans having appointed 14 of the 18 justices immediately preceding Amy Coney Barrett.
 In April 2021, during the 117th Congress, some Democrats in the House of Representatives introduced the Judiciary Act of 2021, a bill to expand the Supreme Court from nine to 13 seats.
 It met divided views within the party, and Speaker of the House Nancy Pelosi did not bring it to the floor for a vote.
 Shortly after taking office in January 2021, President Joe Biden established a presidential commission to study possible reforms to the Supreme Court.
-The commission's December 2021 final report discussed but took no position on expanding the size of the court.
+The commission's December 2021 final report discussed, but took no position on, expanding the size of the court.

-At nine members, the U.S. Supreme Court is one of the smallest supreme courts in the world.
-David Litt argues the court is too small to represent the perspectives of a country the United States' size.
 Lawyer and legal scholar Jonathan Turley has advocated for 19 justices, with the court being gradually expanded by two new members per presidential term, bringing the U.S. Supreme Court to a similar size as its counterparts in other developed countries.
 He says that a bigger court would reduce the power of the swing justice, ensure the court has "a greater diversity of views", and make confirmation of new justices less politically contentious.